 3. Be a model for embracing change

 Change can derail the best of leaders.
-In fact, a recent study found that the primary leadership challenge among 1,000 senior executives was managing change & innovation.
+In fact, a recent study found that the primary leadership challenge among 1,000 senior executives was managing change and innovation.
 Learning how to lead through change, then, is a critical skill that leaders must have, whether it’s adopting new policies and procedures, introducing a new business model, or adapting to a new CEO’s leadership style.
 Effective leaders model a positive and professional response to change and set the standard for how to move forward.
-Ottawa University’s Master of Business Administration (MBA) and Master of Arts in Leadership both prepare future leaders in this important leadership area.
+Ottawa University’s Master in Business Administration (MBA) and Master of Arts in Leadership both prepare future leaders in this important leadership area.

 4. Incorporate a shared vision